nbrest/kamehouse/README.md

 [VlcRc](kamehouse-vlcrc/README.md)

+The modules commons, commons-core and commons-test are jar libraries imported by the other modules.
+All the other modules are web apps.
+All of them are API based except for the UI module that contains the frontend code and connects to the other modules through their APIs.

-The main idea of this application is to keep improving and learning best practices of software development with Java and frontend technologies, so if you are a software developer and can look through the code and see vulnerabilities or things to improve I'd be more than happy to hear about them!
+The main idea of this application is to keep improving and learning best practices of software development with Java and frontend technologies.
+ So if you are a software developer and can look through the code and see vulnerabilities or things to improve I'd be more than happy to hear about them!

 The project uses **Maven** as a **SCM**.
 It is configured to validate the test coverage with **jacoco**, validate code with **findbugs** and the style with **checkstyle**.